GSA/baselinealignment/testcases/TC8.1-ic-dna-1.md

 # and rationale for the expected result according to the applicable ICT

 # Baseline test
 descr: Detect the visual presentation of text, images of text or logos.
-The following types of text and images of text are pure decoration purposes and not meaningful, having no functionality.
+Logos or brand names of logos are exempt from testing.

 # Reference and link to the applicable ICT Baseline test